BeeGrinder/FantasyGrounds-SW5e/README.md

 __Project News__

+Jan 23, 2021

+Updates are slow, but I am working on a way to update spells(powers) from the sw5e web site instead of hand copying/coding them when they do their frequent changes.
+Without a way to automate these changes, keeping a module updated is extremely difficult especially because they do not follow the WoTC document and phrasing standards which most 3rd party electronic systems depend upon.

 Dec 12, 2020

 All current equipment added.
 Only unfinished category for version 3.0 is Tech and Force "Spells".